Guled06/Bootstrap-Portfolio/README.md

 In order for the pages to fit into different screen sizes, I added a @media query to make the pages fluid.

+Below is a screenshot of my portfolio page.

 <img src="assets/images/project1.png" alt="Portfolio page">